scollet1/Project-Pathfinder/notes.md

 # Defining the MDP

-  S is a finite set of states
+  S is an infinite set of states
-    A 2d list of possible spaces to move into.
-This is defined by local (x, y) coordinates, relative to the agent

   A is a finite set of actions
-    A 2d list of possible movement actions.
-A vector to navigate and a negative or positive 1
+    - A 2d list of possible movement actions.
+A vector to navigate

   P_a(s, s') is the probability that action a in state s at time t will lead to s' at t + 1
-    traversing the list of possible S and possible A if (x, y) are not occupied at s' then the probability of moving to, and existing in, that state is high else if (x, y) are occupied at s' then the probability of moving to, and existing in, that state is low
+    - traversing the list of possible S and possible A

   R_a(s, s') is the immediate reward received after transitioning from state s to state s' due to action a
-    for each step closer to s_END, a reward is given for each step farther from s_END, a reward is taken away

   g is an element of [0, 1] otherwise known as the discount factor
-    for each step in time, rewards farthest from the agent are diminished
+    - for each step in time, rewards farthest from the agent are diminished

   π(s) := ∑ P_π(s) • (s, s')(R_π(s) • (s, s') + gV(s'))
           s'